£10 Off Orders Over £250 (Inc Vat)

 Step 1: Prepare the working area

-Clean the area where the film will adhere to the window frame.
-Use soapy water or white spirits with a clean cloth to thoroughly remove any dirt or grease.
+Clean the area where the film will adhere to the window frame using soapy water or white spirits with a clean cloth to thoroughly remove any dirt and grime.
 Ensure the area is completely dry before continuing.

 Step 2: Measure and cut the draught proofing film